grafana/explore-logs/docs/sources/troubleshooting/_index.md

 ## There are no services

-TODO: tips
+If you don't see any services when you access Explore Logs, you can try the following fixes:

+1. Specify the label to use to identify services by setting the [discover_service_name configuration value](https://grafana.com/docs/loki/latest/configure/#:~:text=discover_service_name) in Loki.

 ## There are no labels

-If you do not see any labels, ensure your collector is properly configured to attach them.
+If you do not see any labels in Explore Logs, you can try the following fixes:

+1. Ensure your collector is properly configured to attach them.

+{{% admonition type="tip" %}}
+To learn more about Labels, check out the [Understand labels article](https://grafana.com/docs/loki/latest/get-started/labels/).
+{{% /admonition %}}

 ## I cannot find something